nexusformat/definitions/manual/source/preface.rst

    that are in an incubation status before ratification by the NIAC).

-Additional examples have been added to respond to inquiry from the users of the NeXus standard about implementation and usage.
+Additional examples have been added to respond to inquiries from the users of the NeXus standard about implementation and usage.

-Hopefully, the improved documentation with more examples and the new NXDL will reduce the learning barriers incurred by those new to NeXus.
+Hopefully, this improved documentation, with more examples and the new NXDL, will reduce the learning barriers incurred by those new to NeXus.

 Representation of data examples